 Atopic dermatitis is common.
-It affects 5-20% of children worldwide1 and approximately 11% of children in the US.2 It is also estimated to affect around 3-7% of adults in the US.^{3,4} Management of atopic dermatitis can create burdens for the family,5 and the disorder can decrease quality of life.6 Itching, in particular, often disrupts sleep leading to daytime drowsiness7 and irritability, with psychological stress and impaired performance in school and at work.
-The aesthetic impact of skin changes can lead to social stress and isolation.6 Disease severity is not consistently defined and frequently involves patient/parent self-report in epidemiologic studies, and global clinical assessments used in trials (such as the Investigator's Global Assessment [IGA]).
-However, even with global clinical assessment measures, there are many variations used in studies.8 Approximately 67-82% of children with atopic dermatitis have mild disease, 12-26% have moderate disease, and 4-7% have severe disease.^{9,10} There is less evidence on severity of disease in adults or on the frequency with which adults are refractory to topical therapies, but severe disease appears to make up a greater percentage of disease in adults than in children.
+It affects 5-20% of children worldwide1 and approximately 11% of children in the US.2 It is also estimated to affect around 3-7% of adults in the US.3,4 Management of atopic dermatitis can create burdens for the family,8 and the disorder can decrease quality of life.9 Itching, in particular, often disrupts sleep leading to daytime drowsiness10 and irritability, with psychological stress and impaired performance in school and at work.
+The aesthetic impact of skin changes can lead to social stress and isolation.9 Disease severity is not consistently defined and frequently involves patient/parent self-report in epidemiologic studies, and global clinical assessments used in trials (such as the Investigator's Global Assessment [IGA]).
+However, even with global clinical assessment measures, there are many variations used in studies.49 Approximately 67-82% of children with atopic dermatitis have mild disease, 12-26% have moderate disease, and 4-7% have severe disease.50,51 There is less evidence on severity of disease in adults or on the frequency with which adults are refractory to topical therapies, but severe disease appears to make up a greater percentage of disease in adults than in children.
 However, it is likely that there are more children than adults with moderate-to-severe atopic dermatitis given the overall greater burden of disease in children.

-The mainstays of therapy for atopic dermatitis are meticulous skin care with frequent application of a bland moisturizer (optimally an ointment) to maintain the skin's epidermal barrier, avoidance of triggers, and short-term intermittent treatment with a topical corticosteroid or long-term maintenance with a topical calcineurin inhibitor if needed.11 Patients with skin disease that cannot be controlled with topical therapy can be treated with phototherapy or systemic immunomodulators such as cyclosporine, azathioprine, or, for short periods, prednisone.^{12,13}
+The mainstays of therapy for atopic dermatitis are meticulous skin care with frequent application of a bland moisturizer (optimally an ointment) to maintain the skin's epidermal barrier, avoidance of triggers, and short-term intermittent treatment with a topical corticosteroid or long-term maintenance with a topical calcineurin inhibitor if needed.
+Patients with skin disease that cannot be controlled with topical therapy can be treated with phototherapy or systemic immunomodulators such as cyclosporine, azathioprine, or, for short periods, prednisone. ^{6,7}

-Crisaborole (Eucrisa[TM], Pfizer, Inc.) is a topical phosphodiesterase 4 (PDE 4) inhibitor that has been evaluated as a new therapy for mild-to-moderate atopic dermatitis in adults and children, and is a potential alternative to intermittently applied topical corticosteroids or daily topical calcineurin inhibitors.
-Dupilumab (Dupixent[TM], Sanofi-Regeneron) is a monoclonal antibody against interleukin-4 receptor alpha that has been evaluated as a novel systemic therapy for moderate-to-severe atopic dermatitis in adults.
-Crisaborole was approved by the FDA in December, 2016 for use in adults and in children age two and older, and dupilumab is undergoing review at the FDA with a projected approval date in the first quarter of 2017.
-Dupilumab, in particular, is expected to provide an important therapeutic option for many patients who have not previously had an adequate response to treatment, and is anticipated to be more expensive than existing treatment options.
+Crisaborole (EucrisaTM, Pfizer, Inc.) is a topical phosphodiesterase 4 (PDE 4) inhibitor that has been evaluated as a new therapy for mild-to-moderate atopic dermatitis in adults and children, and is a potential alternative to intermittently applied topical corticosteroids or daily topical calcineurin inhibitors.
+Dupilumab (DupixentTM, Sanofi-Regeneron) is a monoclonal antibody against interleukin-4 receptor alpha that has been evaluated as a novel systemic therapy for moderate-to-severe atopic dermatitis in adults.
+Crisaborole was approved by the FDA in December, 2016 for use in adults and in children age two and older, and dupilumab was approved in March, 2017, for use in adults.
+Dupilumab, in particular, is expected to provide an important therapeutic option for many patients who have not previously had an adequate response to treatment, and is more expensive than existing treatment options.